Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/edge_split.rst

 (see :doc:`Mesh Smoothing </modeling/meshes/editing/smoothing>` for other ways to do this).
 If desired, both modes can be active at once.

-The output of the Edge Split modifier is available to export scripts, making it quite useful for creators of game content.
+The output of the Edge Split Modifier is available to export scripts, making it quite useful for creators of game content.